-Queen's funeral: Doors of Westminster Abbey open
+Queen's funeral: Guests arrive at Westminster Abbey

 It marks the end of 10 days of events across the UK since the Queen's death.

-As London city prepares for as many as one million visitors for the historic occasion, roads and bridges are closed to traffic and an unprecedented security operation is under way.
+As London prepares for as many as one million visitors for the historic occasion, roads and bridges are closed to traffic and an unprecedented security operation is under way.

+All public viewing areas for the procession are already full, London's City Hall said.

-Before the service begins, the Queen's coffin will be conveyed in procession through Parliament Square, a distance of about 820ft (250m).
+Before the service begins, the Queen's coffin will be conveyed - in the first of three processions throughout the day - through Parliament Square, a distance of about 820ft (250m).

 The Prince of Wales and the Duke of Sussex will once more walk side-by-side behind their father, the King, who will walk alongside his siblings, the Queen's four children.

+Two of the Queen's great-grandchildren, Prince George, nine, and Princess Charlotte, seven, will also walk behind the Queen's coffin.

 The State Gun Carriage will carry the coffin, drawn by 142 sailors.
-A guard of honour will stand in the Square made up of all three military services, accompanied by a Royal Marines band.
+A guard of honour will stand in the square made up of all three military services, accompanied by a Royal Marines band.

 The final people to attend the Queen's lying-in-state paid their respects at Westminster Hall just after 06:30 - after four-and-a-half days and a queue which stretched as far as Southwark Park in south-east London.